yangryu321/TournamentTracker/README.md

 programming.
 The logic of populating rounds is very interesting in tournament.
 Let's say you dont have enough </br>
 teams, the idea that comes to your mind natually is to add bots to fill up the teams so the number of teams is</br>
 to the power of 2.
 For example, you have 7 teams in the tournament.
 What is gonna happen is that one team doesn't </br>
 have to compete in the first round.
-This is where we add the bot so what whatever team that plays the bot means the team </br>
+This is where we add the bot so what whatever team that plays the bot means the </br>
-doesn't have to compete in the first round.
-In this way, you don't have to worry about the round 2 above because it is </br>
+team doesn't have to compete in the first round.
+In this way, you don't have to worry about the round 2 above because</br>
-always gonna be to the powerful of 2 after round 1.
-You need to populate the number of rounds of the tournament, the </br>
+it is always gonna be to the powerful of 2 after round 1.
+You need to populate the number of rounds of the </br>
-number of bots you need for the first round, a method to generate the first round, another method to generate round 2 </br>
+tournament, the number of bots you need for the first round, a method to generate the first round, another </br>
-and above.
-Of course, you have to randomize the entered teams before putting them in the first round, I did that using </br>
+method to generate round 2 and above.
+Of course, you have to randomize the entered teams before putting them </br>
-model.EnteredTeams.OrderBy(a => rng.Next()).ToList();
+in the first round, I did that using model.EnteredTeams.OrderBy(a => rng.Next()).ToList();

 ###